AI Overview Optimization: How to Get Pulled Into Google's AI Overviews

 How do AI Overviews choose their sources?
 Google runs several related searches behind one query (query fan-out), gathers candidate pages, then picks a set, often cited as roughly 8 to 13, that together answer the question and writes a single summary citing some of them.
 Because the pool is built from many sub-searches, breadth of coverage matters as much as ranking for one keyword.

 Will AI Overviews kill my traffic?
 They reduce clicks.
-Around 83% of searches showing an AI Overview end without a click, and one study measured a 38% drop in organic clicks on triggered queries.
+Around 83% of searches showing an AI Overview end without a click, and a field experiment measured a 38% drop in organic clicks on triggered queries.
 Treat a citation as brand exposure first and traffic second; the clicks that still come tend to be higher-intent.
 If your model lives on the click, plan for the headwind.

 How do I track whether I'm in AI Overviews?
 Google Search Console does not separate this data, so combine manual checks of your priority queries with a dedicated tracking tool that monitors AI Overview and cross-engine citations over time.
 Re-check the same questions on a schedule so you are reading a trend, not a single snapshot.